om-varshney/Java-Lab/README.md

 2. We implemented a results display section for students.
     1. Learnt about multiple inheritance through interfaces and classes.

+## Assignment 7

+In this assignment we have implemented rational numbers using object oriented programming we performed basic operations like-

+1. addition
+2. subtraction
+3. multiplication
+4. division
+5. absolute value
+6. float value

+we also used exception handling to handle bad input.

 ## Assignment 8

 This assignment had two parts